erawijantari/RPyId/README.md

 - Organize your project inside that directory (notes, scripts, raw data are welcome!)
 - Share with others!

+The raw live coding by tutor during the meeting also will be deposited here in the `./Share_Practice/Live_coding`.

 ## 1stMeeting-Getting started with R and Python

 Date: November 9, 2019